-Move 7"+31" leap
+Move 7"+31⁄2" leap

 WS 3

 Strength 4

-Taughness в
+Toughness В

 Wounds 5

-Initiative 4 sectores and sectores and a sectore
+Initiative 4

 Attacks 2 plus 2 Bites at +1 Kill, -1 from opponents saving

 throw.

 STUPID.
 SUBJECT TO FRENZY.
 USES TWO WEAPONS

 WITHOUT PENALTY, CAUSES FEAR IN MEN OR SMALLER.

-EVIL EYE IRON HARD SKIN MULTIPLE HEADS

-BREATHES FIRE

-EVESTALKS HORRIBLE STENCH CREST

-(2 Extra - we decide this will increase the Effect of the Evil Eye by 20%)

-4x2" Template range 12" Strength 3 for each head
+QUADRUPED (We decided that she will have four human type arms and hands which function as quadruped legs.
+EVIL EYE IRON HARD SKIN (2 Extra - we decide this will increase the Effect of the Evil Eye by 20%) MULTIPLE HEADS 4x2" Template range 12" Strength 3 for BREATHES FIRE each head EYESTALKS HORRIBLE Range 5" STENCH CREST We give the poor girl wattles instead of hair.

-Range 5"

-quadruped legs.

-We give the poor girl wattles instead of hair.

-Initiative.
+All this adds 2 each to our ex-Harpy's Wounds, Toughness and Initiative.

-4" and Flight
+MOVE 4" and Flight

-4
+WS 4

-3
+Strength 3

-E plus 4,5,6 weapon breaking saving throw
+Toughness E plus 4,5,6 weapon breaking saving throw

-4
+Wounds 4

-4
+Initiative 4

-3 Bites +3 Fire + Strench + Evil Eye 80%.
+Attacks 3 Bites +3 Fire + Strench + Evil Eye 80%.